 You must know for which harbor you are headed if you are to catch the right wind to take you there.

-A legendary future thinker called Jim Dator created four potential archetypes to consider when thinking about the future.
+To do this we'll use Jim Dator's four archetypes.
 These are extremely helpful to think about in the context of your team, business, or even your life.

 Continuity and growth

-With this archetype the business (or you) continues as it is and gets better over time.
+With this archetype the business continues as it is and gets better over time.
 Things keep incrementally getting a little bit better.
 No major changes needed, just some optimisation and improvements.

 This is the path many business leaders and managers adopt.
 Continue as is, but just be a bit better.